siirimangus/node-red-contrib-context-hook/README.md

 ### 🔸 Node `state-hook`.
 This is the node where the magic happens 🪄

 Within the function in this node a hook called `useGlobal` is available.
-This hook can be utilized to watch changes in the global context that were saved via `set-state` node.
+This hook can be utilized to watch changes in the global context that were saved via `set-global-state` node.
 The `useGlobal` function takes in two parameters: property name from the global context and the default value for it.
 The second parameter is optional and is `null` by default.
 For example, to watch changes in the `kitchen.temperature` value, the `useGlobal` function should be used like this: